Hexworks/cobalt-ts/libs/hexworks/cobalt-data/README.md

-# Cobalt Data Abstractions
+# Cobalt Data

-Useful data types for Cobalt.
+Useful data types and abstractions for Cobalt.